Producer, UI & General Programmer

 Tako0275: UI & Prop Artist, Gameplay & Level Design (Support)

-Helped with formatting and writing the Game Design Document.
+Assisted with writing and formatting the Game Design Document.

-Programmed using Fungus Unity plugin narrative text, multi-choice dialogue, movement system & Aletheia realm system.
+Utitlised the Fungus Unity plugin to develop narrative text, multi-choice dialogue, movement system & Aletheia realm mechanic.

 Conducted both internal & external playtesting of the game.